 Korea vs Japan?

-My biggest mistake was in visiting Japan first and the on-going Korea or Japan debate is inevitable, even though its wrong.
+My biggest mistake was in visiting Japan first and the on-going Korea or Japan debate is inevitable, even though it’s wrong.
 Japan was incredible and after spending one month there, I was on a huge come down.
-Travel to South Korea was less appealing and cold in comparison – it wasn’t as seemingly vibrant and as mannered as its neighbour.
+Travel to South Korea was less appealing in comparison – it wasn’t as ‘seemingly’ vibrant and as mannered as its neighbour.
 I missed Japan and its madness and its juxtaposed politeness.
 I lamented the loss of the ordered beauty, the eccentricities, the ever-changing landscape and the fantastic infrastructure.
-South Korea paled in comparison.

 Travel to South Korea – Understanding the Reality

 This might be an alternative South Korea travel guide in that it is the opposite of listing all that is wonderful and 100% perfect.
 Yet, we are all guilty of comparing and it’s all too easy to dismiss travel to Korea without looking at its current state in context.

 The industrialisation of South Korea after Colonisation and the Korean War

 Following the three year Korean War, which began in 1950 when the North invaded the South, the country was to grow into a major economy.
 That came after decades of invasion and colonisation of Korea by Japan during 1910–1945.
 The country was destroyed, and after a long period of political instability, General Park Chung-hee’s military takeover in 1961 led to a formation of a new government.
 To many, he was seen as a ruthless dictator, whose rule saw many waves of abuse of human rights, yet the economy under him developed significantly, known as ‘The Miracle on the Han River’.